clawpack/doc/doc/apps.rst

 `clawpack/apps` repository found at `https://github.com/clawpack/apps <https://github.com/clawpack/apps>`_.

-In particular, the directory `apps/fvmbook` contains many :ref:`book`.
+In particular, the directory `apps/fvmbook` contains many :ref:`fvmbook`.

 These examples are not included in the basic Clawpack installation.
 Users interested in obtaining this collection of applications can either